 6. Consider CBD as a gentle way to soothe anxiety

-If your fur-baby struggles with anxiety amid the crowds, noises, and general hulla-baloo of Halloween night, consider using pet-safe CBD supplements to help take the edge off.
+If your fur-baby struggles with anxiety amid the crowds, noises, and general hulla-baloo of the holidays, consider using pet-safe CBD supplements to help take the edge off.
 CBD for pets has been shown to be a gentle solution to combat anxiety and stress.
 Many pet-safe CBD products come in easy-to-apply oils and chews.
 If your pet hasn't had CBD before, it's best to start with small doses a few weeks ahead of the holiday, to allow time for their body to adjust and for the CBD to take effect.
+For more information or to find out if CBD might be the right solution for you, schedule a free nutrition consultation with our team!

 7. Dress your pets responsibly!